Some people stand out.

 For example, one of the most feared activities is public speaking (and interacting with strangers).
 Some surveys have found that people fear public speaking more than death.
 The fear of public speaking is quite reasonable.
 When you speak publicly, you will be mocked afterward till the end of days.
 We fear it because in prehistoric times when we were cast out of the group then the chances of survival dropped drastically.

-Our brain still thinks that this is the case!
+Our brain still thinks this is the case!

 No!
 People are thinking mostly about themselves, and nobody will remember your performance.